NASA Space Grant is a nationwide program funded by NASA. It is designed to develop the young minds of STEM

 projects.

-- to increase the engagement of underrepresented minorities in all areas of Science, Technology, Engineering
+- to increase the engagement of students in all areas of Science, Technology, Engineering

 and Mathematics.